tariq-aziz-pro/tariq-aziz-pro/README.md

 ## 👨‍💻 About Me

-I'm a Python developer based in **Pakistan**, specializing in building practical, scalable web applications using **Django** , **Steamlit** And **Flask**.
+I'm a Python developer based in **Pakistan**, specializing in building practical, scalable web applications using **Django** and **Flask**.
 I focus on solving real-world problems — from school management systems to e-commerce platforms and business dashboards.

 - 🔭 Currently building **management systems** for education and business
 - 🌱 Expanding into **REST APIs** and **data-driven dashboards**